Excessive hair in women: Hirsutism and Hypertrichosis.

 Hirsutism vs. hypertrichosis

 Hirsutism has a genetic component, indicating that if a female family member has or is experiencing it, you may develop it as well.
 In fact, it can affect up to 10% of the female population worldwide.
-Interestingly, it is seen more commonly in those with Mediterranean, Middle Eastern and South Asian heritage, as reported here.
+Interestingly, it is seen more commonly in those with Mediterranean, Middle Eastern and South Asian heritage.

 Recap: Hirsutism is dependent on the production and secretion of androgens.
 Hypertrichosis, on the other hand, is when excess hair is found on other parts of the body.
 For example, when seeing the effects of androgens, hair usually grows on facial areas, lower back, lower abdomen and legs.
 Hair growth in those areas is likely due to hirsutism.
 This is because those areas are usually those where men (who have naturally higher levels of androgens) grow hair.